cthogg/gatsby-theme-portfolio-cara/gatsby-theme-portfolio-cara/README.md

 ## Out of Scope
-- Ability to blog - hopefully this can be *composed* with another theme later.
+- Ability to blog - hopefully another theme can manage the blogging part of the site later.

 ## Installation